No Mercy (2007): Storylines

-The card consisted of eight matches which resulted from scripted storylines involving wrestlers from either Raw, SmackDown, or ECW — the three brand divisions to which WWE assigned its employees.
+The card consisted of eight matches which resulted from scripted storylines involving wrestlers from either Raw, SmackDown!, or ECW — the three brand divisions to which WWE assigned its employees.

-The World Heavyweight Championship was defended in a Punjabi Prison match.
+SmackDown!'s World Heavyweight Championship was defended in a Punjabi Prison match.

 The main storyline on the SmackDown! brand was between Batista and The Great Khali over the World Heavyweight Championship.
 Their rivalry began in July when Khali issued a challenge to the SmackDown roster, which Batista answered.
 After Khali won the World Heavyweight Championship, a match between Batista and Kane to determine his challenger at The Great American Bash resulted in a no-contest due to Khali interfering.
 As a result, general manager Theodore Long scheduled Khali to defend the championship against both Batista and Kane in a triple threat match at The Great American Bash.
 Khali retained the championship.
 Batista defeated Khali by disqualification at SummerSlam but, as per WWE rules, Khali retained the title.
 The following month at Unforgiven, Khali faced off against Batista and Rey Mysterio in another triple threat match, in which Batista pinned Khali to win the championship.
 The same week on SmackDown!, Khali demanded that his rematch for the World Heavyweight Championship at No Mercy would be a Punjabi Prison match.

 Another rivalry was on the ECW brand between CM Punk and Big Daddy V over the ECW Championship.
 This rivalry began when ECW authority figure Armando Estrada scheduled an "Elimination Chase to No Mercy", involving Elijah Burke, Tommy Dreamer, Kevin Thorn, and Stevie Richards.
 Over a three-week period, Richards, Thorn, and Burke were eliminated, with Dreamer winning the number one contendership.
 Estrada, however, revealed that Big Daddy V was also a contender, and he quickly defeated Dreamer to earn the chance to fight Punk for the title.

 The Women's rivalry on the Raw brand was between Candice Michelle and Beth Phoenix over the WWE Women's Championship.
 Shortly after returning to WWE as a villainess, Phoenix won a battle royal to become the #1 Contender for Candice's Women's Championship.
 Phoenix received her title opportunity at Unforgiven, but she was defeated by Candice.
 However, on the September 24 episode of Raw, Phoenix pinned Candice in a mixed tag team match, and as a result, she earned her another shot at the Women's Championship, which would take place at No Mercy.